SamhammerAG/vault-client-sag/README.md

 ### In the cluster

-Use following environment variables for configuration:
+Use following environment variables for this configuration:

 -   VaultUrl: With the url to vault (required)
 -   VaultKubernetesRole: The vault role of the application (required)

+### With AppRole (e.g. for github actions)

+Use following environment variables for this configuration:

+-   VaultUrl: With the url to vault (required)
+-   VaultAppRoleId: The vault role id of the application (required)
+-   VaultAppRoleSecretId: The vault secret id (password) of the application (required)

 ## How to add: